miguel-cueto/Nessus/README.md

    - Open a web browser on your Azure VM and go to `https://localhost:8834/`.

 2. **Create a New Scan**
-   - Provide a name for the scan.
+   - Provide a name "Windows 10 Single Host" for the scan.
-   - Enter the IP address of the Windows 10 virtual machine as the target.
+   - In the Azure search tool search "Virtual Machine" > click on "nessuslab-vm" > copy the public IP address and paste it on "Targets" section of Nessus Essentials.
    - Optionally, configure additional scan settings.
    - Save the scan configuration.